Fp-Package/flow/README.md

 FP Flow is a flow library that is very small and built on vanillajs.
 You can pass on a simple node of your html element and it creates the node.
 You can create the connections as well very easily, with simple javascript.

+## Github
+Go to [flow's github page](https://github.com/Fp-Package/flow) to refer to example code and proper uses.

 ## Installation

 1. Install the package by running `npm install`.